 Schenectady, NY 12305

-Fax Number: 518-388-4256
+Fax Number: 518-388-4795

-Once your request is received, an Assistant District Attorney will review the charges and your driver’s abstract.
-We will return an Application for Reduction of Charges form to you by email, mail or fax with further instructions.
-The application form will contain details regarding the negotiated plea offer, which you may accept or reject.
+If a reduction is applicable, an Application for Reduction of Charges form will be returned to you with instructions.
+The application will contain details regarding the negotiated plea offer, which you may accept or reject.
 Review this form and its instructions carefully.